President Masayuki Aoki

 In addition, the company provides solutions for predictive maintenance for factories and shipping companies.

-The company has established an engine for software automation, and is pursuing robotics and RPA (automation of business operations with robots).
+The company has established an engine for software automation and is pursuing robotics and RPA (automation of business operations with robots).

 It aims to expand its market reaching leading robotics and FA manufacturers.

-The company has 2 business segments; one is a global business that provides IT solution services to diverse markets such as Finance/Public, Medical, Automotive, Manufacturing and Robotics, and management improvement solutions etc for medical institutions such as the Medical Claims Inspection Software.
+The company reports 2 business segments; one is a global business that provides IT solution services to diverse markets such as Finance/Public, Medical, Automotive, Manufacturing and Robotics, and management improvement solutions etc for medical institutions such as the Medical Claims Inspection Software.

 (From the company’s website)

 Its wholly owned subsidiaries, Advanced World Systems, Inc. and Advanced World Solutions, Inc. are the major development centers in the Philippines, where it focuses on Finance, Public, Medical, Automotive, Manufacturing, and Robotics fields and delivers embedded software development, business application development, maintenance, and testing services.

 The company defines “3As” (AI, Analytics and Automation/RPA) as a strategic business domain, and develops its own core solutions, utilizing these 3As technologies.
 The advanced capability of developing solutions is derived from its development centers in the Philippines, which has a top-class engineering group composed of about 1,000 engineers.
 This gives it a strong competitive advantage.
 (Refer to 【1-4 Characteristics and Strengths】 for more details.)